Miserlou/Zappa/README.md

 ## Testing
 Zappa uses `tox` for testing.
 Checkout the [tox documentation](https://tox.readthedocs.io/en/latest/) for more information.

-You can run a specific test file via `tox -- path/to/tests.py`.
+You can run a specific test file via `tox -- path/to/tests.py`, or a specific test via `tox -- tests.tests:TestZappa.test_lets_encrypt_sanity -s`

 You can run all tests for both python environments via `tox`.